gopasspw/gopassbridge/README.md

 ## Summary

 [Gopass](https://github.com/gopasspw/gopass) is the awesome command line password manager.
 This plugin enables input of login credentials from gopass.
-To access gopass, a native app has to be configured in the browser in addition to this plugin.
+To access gopass, a native app has to be configured in the browser in addition to installing this extension.
-The native app is a wrapper that calls gopass with the jsonapi parameter to communicate via stdin/stdout.
+The native app is a wrapper that calls `gopass-jsonapi` to communicate via stdin/stdout.

 ## Quick impression